School Attendance Strategies

 To Check out Early:

-Once a student arrives on campus, he or she may not leave without receiving proper authorization (checking out) form the Attendance Office.
+Once a student arrives on campus, he or she may not leave without receiving proper authorization (checking-out) from the Attendance Office.
 Students are only allowed to check out with individuals listed on the student’s clinic card.
 There will be no check-outs after 1:30 PM.

 1. Student brings a signed note to the Attendance Office before school begins.